hpcsheffield/2014-01-14-manchester/shell/README.md

 [status, stdout] = system ('ls ~/somedir/');

+This assumes that your matlab is installed on Linux or Mac; the Windows matlab system call won't call a bash shell.

 # Examining Files

 We now know how to switch directories, run programs, and look at the